Eddie Feigner: Career

 In honor of Feigner's time in the Marines, the King and His Court often played against military personnel, often at venues such as United States Army bases or the decks of aircraft carriers.
 They were also known for donating considerable amounts of ticket profits to charity, and following Operation Desert Storm, had put veteran support as the chief charity they played for.

+Feigner appeared on the CBS television program, I've Got a Secret, on the July 6, 1960 episode.
+His secret was, “I pitched 89 games in 78 days…I’ve pitched 128 ‘perfect’ games…I’ve pitched 409 no-hit games…I’ve pitched 734 shut-out games…I once struck out 18 men and won a game – blindfolded”.

 On February 18, 1967, Feigner appeared in a celebrity charity softball game against many Major League Baseball (MLB) players.
 In the game, Feigner struck out Willie Mays, Willie McCovey, Brooks Robinson, Roberto Clemente, Maury Wills, and Harmon Killebrew all in a row.

 Feigner retired from pitching after suffering a stroke in 2000 but continued to tour with his team, acting as emcee and telling stories while the team played.
 The team was satirized on a 2006 episode of the Fox sitcom King of the Hill entitled "You Gotta Believe (In Moderation)" by a team called The Ace of Diamonds and His Jewels.

 Death and legacy

-Feigner died in February 2007 in Huntsville, Alabama.
+Feigner died on February 9, 2007 in Huntsville, Alabama.
 The King's burial took place on October 21, 2022, at the Nashville National Cemetery.

 Feigner was inducted into the Baseball Reliquary's Shrine of the Eternals in 2013.